kaelannet/MoocBase/README.md

 The `query` directory contains classes for managing and manipulating queries.

-The various operator classes are query operators (pieces of a query), some of which you will be implementing in HW3.
+The various operator classes are query operators (pieces of a query).

 The `QueryPlan` class represents a plan for executing a query (which we will be covering in more detail later in the semester).
-It currently executes the query as given (runs things in logical order, and performs joins in the order given), but you will be implementing a query optimizer in HW3 to run the query in a more efficient manner.
+It currently executes the query as given (runs things in logical order, and performs joins in the order given), but you will be implementing a query optimizer to run the query in a more efficient manner.

 ### recovery

 The `recovery` directory contains a skeleton for implementing database recovery a la ARIES.
-You will be implementing this in HW5.

 ### table